 3 Secrets of Good PowerPoint Animation [PPT best-practice]

-Adding animation is something to consider when you want to make your presentation more dynamic.
+Adding animation to your slides is something to consider when you want to make your presentation more dynamic.
 Or when you don’t want to reveal all slide content at once and show it point by point.

 In this blog, I’d like to share tips on making professional animations in PowerPoint that will ensure your presentation will look attractive and professional.

-I have collected those animation hints during my 10+ years of working as a slide designer.
-In the context of business presentations, animations are used more seldom than in education or marketing.
+I have collected those animation hints during my 15+ years of working as a slide designer.
+In the context of business presentations, animations are used less than in education or marketing.
 But when you use them, it’s worth making it right.
 Ensure the PowerPoint animation will add value to your slides, and not decrease the attention of your audience.

 Three secrets towards good animations